If you manage a local business’ marketing, you know it’s not always easy to attract new customers.

 Below these results, the mechanism displays the organic links as in any other search.

 Note that the results displayed in Local Finder and those displayed in organic links have different information.
-This is due to the difference between the usual algorithm and the local.
+This is due to the difference between the usual algorithm and the local one.

 Since Google does not officially disclose the exact criteria used in Localized Organic Ranking, it’s important to follow studies that identify them.